Re-Energizing YOUR Brand During Uncertain Times

-Allegra, like other companies big and small, found itself suddenly pivoting previously-scheduled in-person marketing efforts during COVID-19’s Shelter-in-Place – Safer at Home to online events and meetings as well as relying on other virtual solutions such as Zoom gatherings, public service announcements, and activism to remain part of customers and constituents ever-changing day-to-day lives.
+Allegra, like other companies big and small, a Pasadena advertsing agency found itself suddenly pivoting previously-scheduled in-person marketing efforts during COVID-19’s Shelter-in-Place – Safer at Home to online events and meetings as well as relying on other virtual solutions such as Zoom gatherings, public service announcements, and activism to remain part of customers and constituents ever-changing day-to-day lives.
 One such major project was developing an online business directory for the city of Fountain Valley that had to be re-imagined as an online portal to communicate which businesses were open since so many had been forced closed.
 Residents, as well as Fountain Valley business owners, were unsure of where to go to find current information.

 Transforming this project taught us many lessons, which can apply even after COVID-19 are no longer front-and-center in our daily lives.

 - Stay nimble and be solution-driven: Much of what was happening in 2020 is somewhat out of our control.
 But we have good news!
 Necessity is the Mother of Invention, and perhaps a crisis is when creativity can shine.
 COVID-19 taught us to be flexible with our platforms and don’t become too stagnate.
 Remain focused on the message, and even acknowledge the state of the world in your messaging if that’s relevant, but be open to new platforms for pushing out the message.